giry-dev/mangrove-docs/docs/developers/strat-lib/guides/howToResidual.md

 * Use the helper method [`__residualvalues__`](../technical-references/code/strats/src/strategies/MangroveOffer.md#residualvalues) supplied to calculate the residual (see example below).
 * Beware that updates can fail, e.g., due to too low density.
 * Make sure to refer to the guidelines on [Safe offer logic guidelines](./HowToImplement.md).
 * Note that the parameters to `__posthookSuccess__` already point out the old offer.
-This can save storage since we do not have to store %%IDs|offer-id%% of posted offers.
+This can save storage since we do not have to store [IDs](/docs/developers/terms/offer-id.md) of posted offers.
 * Beware of gas usage changes on different code paths.
 As an example, the [gas requirements](./howtoGasreq.md) for the tutorial increases to 80,000 to be able to repost.

 If you need to write a custom hook, for instance, for reposting multiple offers, then it can be a good idea to look at the base implementation below.
-A good exercise is to change the code above to emit the value returned from `super` and trigger the `reposted` and `dust` (see %%density|density%%) scenarios.
+A good exercise is to change the code above to emit the value returned from `super` and trigger the `reposted` and `dust` (see [density](/docs/developers/terms/density.md)) scenarios.

 <!--